-The current funding model for research in Latvia depends, to a large extent, on EU resources, which, though allocated competitively, are contingent on criteria that are not very transparent.
-Until now, the State Education Development Agency has distributed structural funds in such a way that all HEIs effectively, in some way, benefit.
++ The integrated funding of universities and non-university research institutes creates competition within the whole research sector.
+In addition, EU research funds as well as the funds awarded through various competitive research programs, require institutions to compete with other national and international HEIs and other research organizations.
+(Criteria: create a competitive environment; national strategies) --- --- effectively, in some way, benefit.
 Other external funds, often from EU sponsors as well as industry, put HEIs in direct competition to other (inter)national research institutions.
 The principle to fund institutes, both within and outside, of universities leads to competition in the research sector as a whole.
 The same goes for the funds that are allocated through the public research programs, such as the State Research Program, the Commercially Oriented Research Program and the Fundamental and Applied Research Program, based on competitive evaluations of research proposals by committees installed by ministries, the Latvian Council of Sciences and the National Academy of Sciences using criteria that reflect national research priorities.